synapsec-ai/soundsright-subnet/docs/mining/running_miner.md

 ### 5. Updating the Miner

 Updating the miner is done by re-launching the docker compose with the `--force-recreate` flag enabled after the git repository has been updated.
-This will re-create the containers and download the latest images from the container registry.
+This will re-create the containers.

 ```
-$ cd SoundsRightSubnet
+$ cd soundsright-subnet
 $ git pull
 $ docker compose up soundsright-miner -d --force-recreate
 ```